MetaMask/snaps/docs/internals/json-rpc.md

 ## JSON-RPC in MetaMask Snaps

 Snaps are executed in a separate environment, and communicate with the extension through JSON-RPC.
-The JSON-RPC stack for snaps is different from the JSON-RPC stack for dapps: Snaps don't have the same capabilities as dapps, and they shouldn't be able to access the same APIs.
+The JSON-RPC stack for Snaps is different from the JSON-RPC stack for dapps: Snaps don't have the same capabilities as dapps, and they shouldn't be able to access the same APIs.